BeepIsla/csgo-commend-bot/README.md

 # CSGO Commend Bot
 This is a simple commend bot written in JavaScript, simply because its the language I am the most familiar with.

+# Side features
+This bot has 2 side features, a report bot and a server-report bot.

+I will not explain a lot about those 2 side features, just follow the examples.
+The one without suffix are the normal commend bot.
+The majority of the config is based off of the normal [config.json](#config), just one or two things are different.

+## Report Bot:
+- The `MatchID` is optional, just leave it empty (`""`) if you do not want to use it
+- Report cooldown is 24 hours per report

+## Server-Report Bot:
+- The `MatchID` is **required**.
+You cannot report a server otherwise.
+- Report cooldown is unknown, I just put it to 24 hours

+I heard in the past that reporting a server for bad performance will cancel the match, I cannot confirm this myself.
+500 reports did nothing to the server, I'll leave it in the script anyways.

 # Previews
 ## Botted account:
 ![Account Preview](https://i.imgur.com/XCSoUOb.png)